cbcrg/tcoffee/docs/tcoffee_manual.rst

 Creating your own T-Coffee libraries
 ====================================
-If the method you want to use is not integrated, or impossible to integrate, you can generate your own libraries, either directly or by turning existing alignments into libraries.
+If the method you want to use is not integrated or impossible to integrate, you can generate your own libraries, either directly or by turning existing alignments into libraries.
 You may also want to precompute your libraries, in order to combine them at your convenience.

 Using precomputed alignments
 -----------------------------